aerobase/omnibus-aerobase-server/doc/settings/nginx.md

 By default NGINX will listen on the port specified in external_url or implicitly use the right port (80 for HTTP, 443 for HTTPS).
 If you are running Unifiedpush behind a reverse proxy, you may want to override the listen port to something else.
 For example, to use port 8181:
 `nginx['listen_port'] = 8181`

+## Using a non-bundled web-server

+By default, omnibus-unifiedpush installs Unifiedpush with bundled Nginx.
+Omnibus-unifiedpush allows webserver access through user `unifiedpush-www` which resides in the group with the same name.
+To allow an external webserver access to Unifiedpush, external webserver user needs to be added `unifiedpush-www` group.

+To use another web server like Apache or an existing Nginx installation you will have to perform the following steps:

+1. **Disable bundled Nginx**

+    In `/etc/unifiedpush/unifiedpush.rb` set:

+    ```ruby
+    nginx['enable'] = false
+    ```